Ultramann/shifu/README.md

   shifu_cmd_long "This long help will be shown when getting help for this specific subcommand, but not shown when getting help for the parent command" shifu_cmd_func kfp_quote

-  shifu_cmd_arg -- CHARACTER "Select character to see quote: oogway, shifu, po."
+  shifu_cmd_arg -- CHARACTER "Select character to see quote: oogway, shifu, po" }
-}

 advice_cmd() {